shafqaatahmad/Targeting_Potential_Customers/README.md

 5) Ada Boost

 Full working code in Python with detail comments and expalnation is uploaded.
 Finally best chosen model was improved using SMOTE and ROC curve is produced.
-The real challenge in the dataset is to tranfom list values like {'Tool','Men Care','Beauty Products'} to dummy variables.
+The real challenge in the dataset is to tranfom list values like ['tools', 'makeup', 'foot', 'nail'] to dummy variables.
+Provided code has full description about each step.